steviegt6/nucleus/README.md

 ## Configuration

-You may configure nucleus by clicking the `nucleus` version info in the bottom of your settings sidebar, which will open the config window.
+You may configure `nucleus` by clicking the text that displays "`nucleus`" followed by a six-letter commit SHA in the bottom of your settings sidebar, which will open the config window.